BlockoVentures/token-sale/README.md

 ABI files are provided for anyone who wishes to interface with the contract.

-Any vulnerabilities or bugs can be responsibly disclosed by opening an issue..
+Any vulnerabilities or bugs can be responsibly disclosed by opening an issue.

+Copyright 2017 Blocko Ventures.
 All Rights Reserved.